JeffersonLab/swcarpentry-jlab-jupyter/_episodes/01-introduction.md

 - "How can I access the Jefferson Lab Jupyter server?"
 objectives:
 - "Explain the benefits of using the centralized server."
-- "Create a new Jupyter with the Python 3 kernel."
+- "Create a new Jupyter notebook with the Python 3 kernel."
 keypoints:
 - "Access Jefferson Lab's Jupyter server at [jupyter.jlab.org](https://jupyter.jlab.org)."
 ---